Pompeian Styles: Third Style: Ornamental

 The Third style, or ornate style, was popular around 20–10 BC as a reaction to the austerity of the previous period.
 It leaves room for more figurative and colorful decoration, with an overall more ornamental feeling, and often presents great finesse in execution.
 This style is typically noted as simplistically elegant.

 Its main characteristic was a departure from illusionistic devices, although these (along with figural representation) later crept back into this style.
 It obeyed strict rules of symmetry dictated by the central element, dividing the wall into three horizontal and three to five vertical zones.
 The vertical zones would be divided up by geometric motifs or bases, or slender columns of foliage hung around candelabra.
 In this particular style, more wall space is left plainly colored, with no design.
 When designs were present, they tended to be small, plain pictures or scenes such as a candelabrum or fluted appendages.
 Delicate motifs of birds or semi-fantastical animals appeared in the background.
 Plants and characteristically Egyptian animals were often introduced, part of the Egyptomania in Roman art after Augustus' defeat of Cleopatra and annexation of Egypt in 30 BC.

 These paintings were decorated with delicate linear fantasies, predominantly monochromatic, that replaced the three-dimensional worlds of the Second Style.
 Also included in this style are paintings similar to the one found in Cubiculum 15 of the Villa of Agrippa Postumus in Boscotrecase (c.
 10 BC).
 These involve a delicate architectural frame over a blank, monochromatic background with only a small scene located in the middle, like a tiny floating landscape.
 Black, red, and yellow continued to be used throughout this period, but the use of green and blue became more prominent than in previous styles.

 It was found in Rome until 40 AD and in the Pompeii area until 60 AD.

+Commonly painted subjects include Greek mythology and sex, which is very openly exhibited.
+A fresco depicting the god of fertility, Priapus, balancing his enlarged phallus with some money is an example.
+A rarely depicted subject is educated women, with a fresco depicting an educated woman reading, of c.
+50 AD.